HIV test

 How the test is done:

-The test is taken with a capillary blood test, after which blood is collected and then placed on a test strip.
+The test is taken with a capillary blood test, after which blood is collected and then placed on the test strip.
 After 20 minutes, the test result can be read.
-While waiting for the answer, we have time for conversation and questions.
+While waiting for the answer, we have time for conversation, counseling and questions.

 Early diagnosis is important